sodascience/map-explorer/README.md

 #### 1. GeoJSON + External Data File (`geojson-datafile`)

 Use this mode when you have a separate data file (e.g., CSV or parquet file) that needs to be joined with your GeoJSON geometries.
 The data file should contain a column that holds the region id's in the GeoJSON and a valueColumn that holds numberic values that are used to color the regions.
-It supports categorical columns that can be used as filters.
-Given an applied filter each region should map to a numerical value.
+This mode supports categorical columns that can be used as filters.

 **Fields:**